 After the tour—which once again included much more which you can read about in the links above—we went back to Casa de Campo for a brief lunch.
 The worst part of Casa de Campo is leaving and it’s particularly tough when you then have to make the 4+ hour drive to Santiago.

 A handful of media members—Lisa and Thor Nielsen of Cigar Press, Cigar Journal’s Katja Gnann, Jamilet Calviño of Cigar Snob and Tobacco Business Magazine’s Stephen Ross—opted to hire a driver to make the journey from Casa de Campo to Santiago.
-Procigar has large busses that make the journey, but we wanted to arrive a bit earlier.
+Procigar has large buses that make the journey, but we wanted to arrive a bit earlier.

 We indeed got to Santiago much earlier in the bus which made the remainder of Tuesday night a lot easier.
 I got a bit of work done before heading outside to the pool for the annual cocktail hour, which consisted of a couple cigars, some conversation and a lot of Presidente.